BA in Communication Sciences and Disorders

 To be eligible for graduation from Wichita State University, students must have credit for 120 acceptable credit hours toward their degree and a GPA in the major of 2.500.
 Students transferring from a two-year college must complete at least 60 credit hours of four-year college work and 45 credit hours of upper-division coursework in order to qualify for graduation.

 Scholarship and research are encouraged at the undergraduate level.
 Students who meet the qualifications should explore adding the honors program to their undergraduate major.
 Students who are not CSD majors and are involved in the Cohen Honors College, should contact the CSD department for permission to enroll in these courses, as appropriate.

 Honors Program Admission

 - An overall GPA of 3.500 in CSD coursework;

-- A CSD faculty member to mentor the final project.
+- Agreement by a CSD faculty member to mentor the final project.

 Students admitted to the CSD honors track must complete the following:

 - Maintain a 3.500 cumulative GPA in CSD coursework;

 - Enroll in and complete the honors assignments with a minimum of 12 credit hours of CSD coursework selected from the following options:

 Course List Course Title Hours CSD 504H Aural Rehabilitation Honors 3 CSD 506H Acoustic and Perceptual Phonetics Honors 3 CSD 512H Communication in Special Populations: Children Honors 4 CSD 519H Genetic and Organic Syndromes Honors 3 CSD 517H Communication in Special Populations: Aging Honors 3